MakeSchool-Tutorials/Environment-Setup/zzzP07-Full-Stack-Web/content.md

 * Please complete [Codecademy's Introduction to JavaScript](https://www.codecademy.com/learn/introduction-to-javascript)

 >[info]
 As a reminder, Codecademy uses a freemium model.
 There are free sections and paid sections.
-You only need to complete the free sections.
+You need only complete the sections listed above, which are free

 ## Extra